namecoin/dns-prop279/README.md

 ## Usage

-You need [LibreTorNS](https://github.com/namecoin/LibreTorNS) in order to use `dns-prop279`.
+You need [TorNS](https://github.com/meejah/TorNS) in order to use `dns-prop279`.
 You also need a DNS server such as [ncdns](https://github.com/namecoin/ncdns).
-Your LibreTorNS services configuration might look like this:
+Your TorNS services configuration might look like this:

 ~~~
 _service_to_command = {